-A. From St Margaret's Church car park, Castledon Road, (P) walk south along the roadside for about 150 yards to Downham Hall Farm.
+A. From the small St Margaret's Church car park, Castledon Road, (P) walk south along the roadside for about 150 yards to Downham Hall Farm.
 Turn left into the farmyard, and look for a stile on the right (1), just past the house.

 B. Keeping to the northern edge of this field, cross into the next using the stile, and keeping to the north of the pond, walk roughly east.
 At the facing hedge there is a stile and footbridge (2) taking you through a tiny wooded area into another field.